Final Fantasy VII: Awards

 It has also appeared in numerous other greatest game lists.
 In 2007, Dengeki PlayStation gave it the "Best Story", "Best RPG" and "Best Overall Game" retrospective awards for games on the original PlayStation.
-GamePro named it the best RPG game of all time in 2008, and featured it in its 2010 article "The 30 Best PSN Games".
+The same year, Play magazine ranked it first place on its list of top 25 best role-playing games of all time.
+GamePro named it the best RPG title of all time in 2008, and featured it in their 2010 article "The 30 Best PSN Games".
 In 2012, GamesRadar also ranked it as the sixth saddest game ever.
-In March 2018, GamesRadar+ rated "The 25 best PS1 games of all time", Final Fantasy VII was ranked in 12th place.
 On the other hand, GameSpy ranked it seventh on their 2003 list of the most overrated games.
-In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.